TalaoDAO/context/README.md

 ### Description

+It is a credential issued by a company to its employees, service providers or freelancers.
+This certificate is produced at the request of a Talent to prove the skills implemented during a project or a mission.
+It is generally produced after review and validation by the manager of the company.
+This certificate is most often offered in the form of a draft by the Talent then it is then validated by the company.

-vc.signatureLines is only used for paper publishing.
+vc.signatureLines is only used for paper or online publishing.

-### Name

-* fr : Attestation de compétence professionnelle
-* en : Professional skill assessment
+* vc.name,
+* vc.description,
+* vc.credentialSubject.startDate,
+* vc.credentialSubject.endDate,
+* vc.credentialSubject.title,
+* vc.credentialSubject.description,
+* vc.credentialSubject.skills.description,
+* vc.credentialSubject.issuedby.name,
+* vc.credentialSubject.issuedBy.logo
+* vc.credentialSubject.recipient.givenName,
+* vc.credentialSubject.recipeint.familyName,
+* vc.credentialSubject.recipient.image,
-* de :
+* vc.issuanceDate.

 ### Schema